Can I Put a Stop to My Hoarder Neighbor?

 So how can you step in and do your neighborly duty to help them and ensure your property’s value?

-In Houston, there are options for homeowners that are dealing with a neighbor who is suffering from HD.
-Under the Texas Neighborhood Nuisance Abatement Act, the Harris County Public Health office (HCPH) investigates complaints of public nuisances.
+In Houston, homeowners who have a neighbor suffering from compulsive hoarding have options.
+Under the Texas Neighborhood Nuisance Abatement Act, the Harris County Public Health Office (HCPH) investigates complaints of public nuisances.
 This is one of the very few actionable legal theories that one can employ to force neighbors to act.

 4. Allowing weeds to grow on premises in a neighborhood if such weeds are located within 300 feet of another residence or commercial establishment

-If a neighbor is maintaining their property in a manner that includes one or more of these categories, a property owner or dweller may file a complaint against their neighbor with the HCPH.
+If a neighbor maintains their property in a manner that includes one or more of the nuisance categories, a property owner or dweller may file a complaint against their next-door neighbor with the HCPH.

-The law allows for a 30-day abatement period, during which time the occupant and owner of the property can clean up the issue.
+The law allows for a 30-day abatement period when the property occupant and owner can clean up the issue.
 If the complaint is merely some accumulated refuse outside of receptacles, it may be an easy fix.
-But if the problem is larger and not one that can be remedied within the 30-day period, criminal or civil suits may be filed.
+However, if the problem is larger and cannot be remedied within the 30-day period, criminal or civil suits may be filed.

-You need professional help, a real estate attorney will tell you that a nuisance complaint is a work of art.
-It requires a dearth of documentation, clear and convincing evidence that a complaint is justified, and sure-fire evidence that this nuisance has interfered with your quiet enjoyment of your property.
+If you need professional help, a real estate attorney will tell you that a nuisance complaint is a work of art.
+It requires documentation, clear and convincing evidence that a complaint is justified, and sure-fire evidence that this nuisance has interfered with your quiet enjoyment of your property.
 To ensure you have everything that you need to file a public nuisance suit, your best bet is to contact a reputable and experienced attorney.
 They can guide you through the process and ensure the most efficient and positive outcome for all involved.

 For more information on this area, check out our overview of real estate laws.